DoesDevStuff/Enigma-Machine-Simulation-Game/README.md

 # Project description
 The project was done as a group of two.
 The main idea of the project was to create an informative interactive website.
+This project was part of an internal department competition as well.
+We received the highest grade for the project.

 ## My responsibilities
 - Creation of the website and programming for the same.